 There are several possible causes for blurry vision while you’re wearing your lenses, and it is important to understand them so that you can act properly and deal with the problem quickly.

-As we age, it is common for our vision to degrade somewhat.
-This may eventually require us to get a new, stronger prescription.
-So your blurry vision while wearing contact lenses may be due to as simple an issue as your prescription not being quite strong enough to provide the vision correction you need.
+Changes in vision are natural with age, and you might ask, "Why are my contacts blurry?"
+Your blurry vision while wearing contacts may be due to as simple an issue as your prescription not being quite strong enough to provide the vision correction you need.

 Beyond it just being a good idea to have an up to date prescription, it is important to keep our eye doctor informed of changes to your vision.
 A significant change may be a sign of a more serious underlying health condition, such as diabetes.